 The Surprise Repair Bill.

-Another sign of a poor property manger are surprise repair bills that seem higher than normal.
+Another sign of a poor property manager are surprise repair bills that seem higher than normal.

-A good property manger should provide feed back of an issue before organizing a repair ie. photos and a detailed description.
+A good property manager should provide feedback of an issue before organizing a repair ie. photos and a detailed description.
 Then give the landlord an opportunity to take on the repair works or let the property manager organize it all.